UX Wireframing: Foundation of Usability

 Wireframing vs Prototyping

-High-fidelity wireframes tend to be often confused with prototypes because they are created in colors and look realistic, similar to a fully accomplished project.
+High-fidelity wireframes are often mistaken for prototypes because they are rendered in color and appear realistic, resembling a fully completed project.
 Nevertheless, these concepts present different stages of the design process, have different aims and focuses.
 As we’ve already mentioned, wireframes are focused mostly on the structure of the page.
-On the other hand, prototypes are created to give a more detailed look at the UI elements, their style, and alignment: the biggest difference is that prototypes give the opportunity to test the interactions between the user and the interface similar to the final product.
+On the other hand, prototypes are created to give a more detailed look at the UI elements, their style, and alignment: the most significant difference is that prototypes give the opportunity to test the interactions between the user and the interface, similar to the final product.
 As we mentioned in UI/UX Glossary, the original concept behind the term ‘prototype’ is the sample model of the product that gives the ability to test it and see if the solutions and decisions made about the product are efficient.
 However, prototypes should not be seen as the analog of the final product as they aren’t those: their main aim is to enable a designer, a customer, and a user to check the correctness and appropriateness of the design solutions.

 The prototypes on UI stage can be created for the presentation of application general looks rather than for testing and improving its functional features.
 And this is the trap in which it is easy to get confused.
 Prototyping all the details on the final stage of UI in most cases is not so reasonable as it could seem.
 It can be too time-consuming and in this perspective, it would be better to spend the same time on coding a demo-version.
 Moreover, usability should be thoroughly checked first of all at the UX stage, otherwise, it would be much harder to change inefficient solution after having accomplished a lot of work on UI.
 Certainly, it would be amazing to create prototypes both for UX and UI, but by far not all the designers and customers agree to spend so much time on design tasks and want to test and improve the design much faster and cheaper.
 Anyway, the solution of applying prototyping at different stages of UI process should be approached individually according to the requirements and goals of every particular case.